meteorhacks/flow-components/README.md

 };
 ~~~

-Now we need our template(`view.html`).
+Now we need to create our template(`view.html`).
 It's name should be identical to the name of the component which is `hello-component`.

 ~~~html
 <template name="hello-component">